 1. Include Your Brand In The Link

-Let’s talk about the first part of your link which is the domain.
+Let’s tbegin with the first part of your link which is the domain.
 (Unless you’re using a subdomain).
 When sharing links online it’s imperative that you include your brand name in the link.
 You may be thinking, “Of course my brand name is included on my links!” but many people use link shortening tools when posting on social media, sending emails or running advertisements.
 They do this simply to make their links shorter.
 What they don’t realize is that if you use a link shortening tool most of the time your domain (and thus brand name) will no longer be visible.

 The is a huge missed opportunity for your brand name’s exposure.
 Take a look at the Tweet shared below by Shopify.
 The top version shows how the Tweet was shared, using a generic short link.
 The image below that shows how it could look if they used branded links.

 Much better!
 Why limit your brand exposure by using a generic URL shortener?